AlvanLow226/todo-list-python/README.md

 # 📝 To-Do List CLI App (Python)

 A simple command-line To-Do List application written in Python.
-This project helps users manage their daily tasks with basic options to add, view, complete, and remove tasks — all stored locally in a `.json` file.
+This project helps users manage their daily tasks with basic options to add, view, complete, and remove tasks (all stored locally in a `.json` file).

 ---